Last verified March 2026. Pricing changes frequently — confirm current rates directly with each provider.

 1. Appointment Reminder Sequence

 No-shows are the most controllable cost in a veterinary practice.
+Veterinary appointment no-show rates average 10–15% without automated reminders (Veterinary Practice News, 2022) — and 67% of pet owners say they would choose a practice that sends automated appointment reminders over one that does not (AVMA Pet Ownership Survey, 2022).
 The difference between a 6% no-show rate and a 16% no-show rate at 200 monthly appointments and an $85 average visit value is over $1,700 per month — gone before anyone even walks through the door.
 The fix is not complicated.
 It's consistent reminders at the right time, on a channel the client actually checks.

 When an appointment is booked in Cornerstone, AVImark, eVetPractice, Shepherd, or ImproMed, automation fires an immediate confirmation with add-to-calendar links.
 A reminder goes out 48 hours before with a confirm or cancel reply option.
 A same-day reminder fires 2 hours before.
 Cancellations automatically update the schedule and notify any clients on the waitlist — no manual intervention required.